Wide Eyed and Legless

 "Wide Eyed and Legless" is a song written and performed by Andy Fairweather Low in 1975.
 The track peaked at No. 6 in the UK Singles Chart in December that year.
+The track also peaked at No. 4 in the Irish Singles Chart early the following year.
 It had originally been published on Fairweather Low's album, La Booga Rooga, which was released earlier the same year.
 The track was produced by Glyn Johns.

 In Australia, the track was issued with "Halfway to Everything" (another track from La Booga Rooga) on the B-side.

 Wide Eyed and Legless: 1970-1997 was the title of a compilation album issued by Fairweather Low in 2004.